Mental health and burnout: a guide for self-employed trades

 Recognising burnout early can prevent more serious issues.
 Watch out for these symptoms:

-- Lack of motivation and reduced satisfaction in work
+- Lack of motivation and reduced satisfaction in work: You may find it hard to enjoy tasks you previously found fulfilling.

 The financial triggers